stolostron/deploy/multiclusterengine/README.md

 2. When prompted for the SNAPSHOT tag, either press `Enter` to use the previous tag, or provide a new SNAPSHOT tag.
     - UPSTREAM snapshot tags - https://quay.io/repository/open-cluster-management/cmb-custom-registry?tab=tags

 After the tag has been provided, the installation will continue.
-Currently the installation deploys and manages its components in the `backplane-operator-system` namespace which it creates.
+Currently the installation deploys and manages its components in the `multicluster-engine` namespace which it creates.

 ## Uninstallation